Biggest Bluffs in History of Poker

 Moneymaker vs Farha

-The setting of this bluff was the World Series of poker main event back in the year 2003.
+The setting of this bluff was the World Series of Poker's main event back in the year 2003.
 That year, Chris Moneymaker, an unknown in the poker world, won a $39 satellite tournament and thereafter entered the WSOP tournament main event.
 Though unknown, Moneymaker was far ahead of his competitors.
 Through his sheer ability and skills, he won one game after another and finally reached the final table where he was up against seasoned and popular tournament player Sam Farha.
-Here, it is imperative to remember the WSOP tournament happened at a time when ESPN had changed its broadcasting technique.
-Vital to this, in 2003 the ESPN had introduced such cameras that could show viewers at home hole cards of both the players.
+Here, it is imperative to remember the WSOP tournament that happened at a time when ESPN had changed its broadcasting technique.
+Vital to this, in 2003 ESPN had introduced such cameras that could show viewers at home hole cards of both the players.

 The game progressed at a fast pace and by the time the river round came around, everyone was pretty much prepared for Moneymaker to fold any minute.
 But, then Moneymaker was no average poker player.
 Despite having a poor hand, this poker legend actually went all-in, and that too against Farah’s pair of nines.
 This move after a raise on the turn actually made even Farha question what Moneymaker was truly holding.
 Not willing to take any more risks Farha folded his cards soon after and just like that Chris Moneymaker went on to win the World Series poker tournament.
 As surprising as it might sound, Moneymaker actually bluffed the entire hand with a king-seven unsuited when Farha literally held a Queen-Nine.

 Now, we understand when it comes to the biggest bluffs in poker history, the bluff by Moneymaker isn’t exactly the craziest ever to take place.
 But what if we tell you this one poker bluff quite literally changed poker forever.
-It was this bluff that made millions of poker fans around the world believed that they too can win a $2.5 million pot at poker with a $39 entry fee provided they have the requisite bluffing skills.
+It was this bluff that made millions of poker fans around the world believe that they too can win a $2.5 million pot at poker with a $39 entry fee provided they have the requisite bluffing skills.

 Phil Ivey and Paul Jackson